zuplo/docs/docs/articles/waf-ddos.md

 - What level of customization do you require for your WAF + DDoS?
 If common configurations are enough, consider Zuplo Managed WAF + DDoS.
 - Is your WAF/DDoS service also deployed at the edge?
-- How can you ensure that requests cannot bypass your WAF/DDoS and make requests directly to your API Gateway?
+- How can you ensure that requests can't bypass your WAF/DDoS and make requests directly to your API Gateway?

 ## Zuplo Managed WAF + DDoS